SALE, Sat. Oct. 1, 9AM-2PM

-We are have a nice selection of motorcycles, gear,
+We are have a few motorcycles left, some gear,

 parts, tables, padded chairs, AV equipment, furniture,